 THE LOST VENUS

-The Lost Venus is produced in a limited edition, and each year a copy is donated to summit speakers in recognition of their support and commitment to the cause.
+Produced in a limited edition, The Lost Venus is conceived as a tool for advocacy.
+Each year, a copy of the work is donated to summit speakers in recognition of their commitment to raising awareness and advancing systemic change.

 “FGM is not just a physical violence — it’s a legacy of female subjugation rooted in patriarchy.
 Inspired by Dottoressa Stefania De Fazio’s tireless advocacy, I created The Lost Venus to stand in solidarity with every woman and girl still denied autonomy.
 Ending this cruelty requires all of us — regardless of gender — to speak out and act.”